Advancing Climate Communication

 Electric Futures Podcast

-Electric Futures is an energy transition podcast hosted by former provost of USC and chemical engineer Chip Zukoski.
-The first season explores narratives from the Imperial Valley in Southern California, an area rich with community – and critical minerals – on the brink of a energy transformation so big, it could completely change the lives of residents.
-The second season focuses on the Shadow Mountains of eastern California, where residents are trying to build an energy-independent community that could serve as a model for the future.
+Season one, Electric Futures: Lithium Valley (2024), explores narratives from the Imperial Valley in Southern California, an area rich with community – and critical minerals – on the brink of an energy transformation so big, it could completely change the lives of residents.
+The second season, Electric Futures: Your Community, Electrified (2025), focuses on the Shadow Mountain community in San Bernardino County, where residents are trying to build an energy-independent community that could serve as a model for the future.
+My Story is a Climate Story (2026) is a special season that explores the aftermath of the devastating January wildfires that displaced more than 150,000 Los Angeles residents and reshaped entire communities.

 Public Programs